 Project Brainstorm brings upper division Neuroscience students from UCLA into K - 12 classrooms in the Los Angeles area to present lessons and a series of hands-on activities demonstrating brain anatomy, organization, and function.
 The program runs Winter and Spring quarters.
-For information, please contact email@example.com.
+For more details on Project Brainstorm, please read the following articles published in the Public Library of Science (Biology) and International Innovation journals.
+For information, please contact firstname.lastname@example.org.

 Neurocamp is a 3 week summer program offered to motivated Los Angeles area high school students with an interest in Neuroscience.
 NeuroCamp meets on the UCLA campus and students learn fundamentals of neuroscience and basic lab techniques in three modules that cover brain anatomy and imaging, molecular and forensic neuroscience, and electrophysiology.
 Admission is by written application and includes a statement of interest in Neuroscience and a letter of recommendation from a teacher or mentor.
 For additional information and current deadlines, please contact the NeuroCamp director, William Grisham, Ph.D. at email@example.com.
 Please note that transportation and housing are not provided for out of area students.